iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/04-nft-transaction.md

 ## Define the Transaction

-### Add Unlock Conditions
+### Add the Unlock Conditions

 Now, you are ready to define the transaction.
 You should assign the correct `nftId` to your new NFT Output.

-As you add more unlock conditions, the storage deposit of the NFT Output increases, but that will be covered with the extra funds you supplied when you [created the NFT](03-mint-new-nft.md).
+As you add more unlock conditions, the storage deposit of the NFT Output increases, but that will be covered with the extra funds you supplied when you [minted the NFT](03-mint-new-nft.md).
 Remember that the amount was double the minimum one.

 ```typescript